Treating overactive thyroid

 In rare cases (around 1 in 500), thionamides cause a sudden drop in white blood cells (agranulocytosis), which can make you extremely vulnerable to infection.

 Symptoms of agranulocytosis include:

-If you are taking thionamides and you experience any of the symptoms above then call your GP immediately for advice.
-If this is not possible call NHS Direct on 0845 46 47 or your local out-of-hours service.
+If you are taking thionamides and you experience any of the symptoms above, call your GP immediately for advice and an urgent blood test.
+If this is not possible, call NHS 111 or your local out-of-hours service.

 Beta-blockers can sometimes cause side effects, including: